 When Lululemon asked me to speak at their event to celebrate International Yoga in a few weeks, I was initially stoked, but that was quickly followed by ‘What they heck am I going to talk about?!’.
 Which got me thinking.
 Yoga is more than just downward dogs on a mat and praying that you don’t fart, though.
 Even though it’s really, really hard not to laugh when someone does.
 Or an excuse to pick your toenails when you’re holding a position for what seems like an awkwardly long time.
 If you’ve done yoga before, I can almost guarantee you can relate to both.
 And while I do love going to classes, I find my yoga in the hills and mountains; my form of meditation that helps with the stresses of life.
 Have you ever found yourself running along, and then you get to the end suddenly and wonder how the heck you got there?
 So lost in the moment that it becomes therapeutic.
 That’s what yoga is to me.

 If you’re free next weekend and are in Christchurch then why don’t you come along?
 They describe their event as “A day of flow, connection and inspiration from Christchurch’s best.
 Explore how the benefits of yoga show up in all areas of your life and how practice can become something so much more than on the mat.”
-You can grab a ticket here.

 I am in no way sponsored by Lululemon, but I want to genuinely share with you how awesome I think they are.
 And not just because they have amazing fitness clothes.
 I went into their shop a while ago (I try and stay away to be honest as I just want to buy everything!) to sort out some gear for my Coast to Coast supporters and started chatting away with the lovely girls working there.
 A few weeks later I received an email asking if I would supply some magazines to an evening they were organising (which, I, of course, said yes) and was stoked a few weeks after that to be invited to their event ‘Talk to Table’.